floor-licker/B-wbsft/README.md

 ```
 ./b
 ```
-From here we can start the node by calling
+Now the simulation environment has been initiated and we can begin calling the environment's functions.
+To start the node:

 ```
 b start-node